DETAILED ACTION

 However, in the same field of endeavor, Cooley teaches:

-Therefore, it would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to modify Sandepudi in view of Cooley in order to further modify the method of recommending updated security rule generated based on updated threshold values from the teachings of Sandepudi with the method of detecting value changes based on monitored network events from the teachings of Cooley.
+Therefore, it would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to modify Sandepudi in view of Cooley in order to further modify the method of recommending updated security rule generated based on updated threshold values from the teachings of Sandepudi with the method of utilizing graph database for detecting value changes based on monitored network events from the teachings of Cooley.

 One of ordinary skill in the art would have been motivated because it would have optimized operations (Cooley: [0108]).